- 1 Top 7 Best Leaf Blowers Reviews

 If you’re after a strong, commercial-grade blower that can be used for multiple large projects, the Poulan Pro PR48BT Gas-Powered Backpack Leaf Blower is the best option.
 Besides the power, the backpack design means it’s suitable for longer sessions, providing added support to hold up the 22-pound system.
 It is the heaviest blower on the list, but the tradeoff is a 48cc 2-stroke engine capable of running at 200 miles per hour and 475 CFM per minute.
 It’s not the strongest, but it is much higher than most.
 A variable speed throttle offers better control over the power.
 Also, shoulder straps provide even more support for those wearing the blower.

 It’s the best option for commercial-grade projects, so if you run a yard business this is the blower to grab.
 It’s a bit much for consumer and home use, especially if you have a small yard, but it would certainly work well for any project.
 In regards to price, it is the most expensive blower on the list.
+One of the best electric models is the KIMO 20V Lithium 2-in-1 Sweeper/Vacuum, which is a lightweight cordless blower and vacuum that only weighs 2 lbs. to help make yard work less strenuous.
+Gas models tend to be more powerful and better suited for heavy duty yard tasks, but they are not as convenient and easy to use as an electric cordless leaf blower.

 How We Decided